idaholab/mastodon/doc/content/source/vectorpostprocessors/Fragility.md

 in each bin, and 3) fit a lognormal distribution in the conditional probabilities to calculate a fragility.
 This kind of fragility is also referred to as 'enhanced fragility'.

+Fitting a Log-Normal fragility function given analysis results requires optimization to find the parameters location and scale.
+Two optimization methods are currently available: Brute Force and Stochastic Gradient Descent (SGD).
+Brute Force finds that combination of parameters which maximizes the likelihood by looping over all alternative combinations.
+SGD finds the parameter combination by running a Newton-Raphson type algorithm with random seeds.
+Of course, both algorithms have their pros and cons.
+For example, Brute Force takes orders of magnitude more time to run.
+SGD does not always guarantee precise results.

 ### Assumptions and current limitations

 The `Fragility` VectorPostprocessor is currently limited to calculating the seismic fragilities